-The Company continues to discuss the advancement of the Laguna Salada Deposit towards pre-feasibility study with various interested parties.
+The Company continues to discuss the advancement of the Laguna Salada Deposit towards FS with various interested parties.
 In addition, the Company continues to evaluate properties and corporate opportunities on an ongoing basis.

 Critical Accounting Estimates

 Equity Investment in Associate